-Some details on such sting operations:
+Here are some details on similar sting operations:

 THE FBI'S POSITION:

 Defense attorneys frequently challenge the operations in court, contending that their clients were entrapped and suggesting that agents are taking advantage of a defendant's misguided thoughts or mental illness.
-They accuse investigators of effectively grooming them into plotting acts of terror.
+They accuse investigators of effectively grooming clients into plotting acts of terror.

 HOW THE STINGS WORK: